-Many people think that Christmas is the period that typically drives the most sales and that’s generally true; however, Black Friday has put itself on the map as one of the days that businesses and consumers look forward to.
+Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 If you’re a marketer or small business owner, we strongly recommend including Black Friday deals in your marketing campaigns.

-In this list post, we’re going to present you with some of the best ideas to elevate your Black Friday marketing campaign and make the most out of the day.
+In this list post, we’ll present you with some of the best ideas to elevate your Black Friday marketing campaign.

 Some of the ideas we’ll cover are: